 - 2 teaspoon sriracha (optional)

-- Prep the chicken: Trim off excess fat and any loose pieces on the thighs, then slice in half crosswise in the middle at the thin portion.
+- Prep the chicken: Trim off excess fat and any loose pieces on that can burn, then optionally slice in half crosswise for quicker cooking.

 - Make the marinade by combining all the marinade ingredients until the sugar is dissolved. *Reserve ½ cup of the marinade for basting on when grilling.